vaginessa/droidlegacy/README.txt

 The elf machine is for experimental modules.
 I need to do package granularity modules when I get a chance.

 The undead machine is for updating scripts and working with class level coupling threshold 5 modules which seem to be working.

+These are the steps to go from apk to module:
+	sanitize names - remove .- and spaces from name.
+Also change end to -1.apk For example "mario-party v1.1" becomes "mariopartyv11-1.apk" this is closer to the AMGP format disassemble apk's - batchDisassemble.sh
+	make class directories - makeClassDirs.sh
+	flatten classes - flattenClasses.sh
+	make lists of classes (helps with aggregating edges) - listClasses.sh generate edges - batchEdges.sh
+	create modules - runCreateModules.sh